eads/luna-limon/README.md

 At a minimum, `AIRTABLE_TOKEN`, `AIRTABLE_BASE` and table names must be provided. `WOMPI_PUBLIC_KEY` can be left empty to disable card payments.

+For automatic deploys from Airtable, set `CODEBUILD_PROJECT` to the AWS CodeBuild project that runs your deploy script.

 ## Catalog and checkout

 Products are loaded from the Airtable table defined in `AIRTABLE_PRODUCTS_TABLE`.